aeciopires/adsoft/helm_apps/nginx/README.md

-# Command Utils for Troubleshooting
+# Command utils for troubleshooting

 View the pods.